This week, we're presenting two stories about the power of touch.

 Part 1: While working on a book about the sense of touch, science journalist Sushma Subramanian experiments with haptic technology to connect with her long-distance fiance.

 Sushma Subramanian is an assistant professor of journalism at the University of Mary Washington, where she advises the staff of the campus newspaper, The Blue & Gray Press.
 She is also a freelance magazine writer focusing on the intersection of science and culture.
 Her most recent stories are about the neuroscience behind her struggles to relearn her forgotten first language and the ongoing legal battle surrounding the unethical Guatemala syphilis experiments.
 Her work has appeared in Discover, Slate, Foreign Policy and many other publications.
-Her book on the sense of touch is forthcoming from the publisher Algonquin.
+Her book on the sense of touch is forthcoming.

 Part 2: Nick Andersen’s type 1 diabetes begins to affect his dating life.